Good names are short, meaningful, and unique.

 Begin with your positioning.

 What customers will you serve?
 What problems will you solve?
 How will you differentiate from competitors?
 For Product Growth Leaders, we wanted to support senior product professionals without using the terms product management or product management.
-After all, who wouldn’t want help being a leader that achieves product growth?
+After all, who wouldn’t want help becoming a leader that achieves product growth?
 Use a company or product vision canvas to summarize your idea and you’ll find key ideas for positioning your company and its capabilities against existing companies and products.

 Find two or three words that summarize your positioning.
 For example, the Quartz Open Framework initiative combined two ideas: “Quartz” for the hexagonal shape used in the framework, and “Open” indicating the framework was open source as well as open for use by anyone.